Jaromír Weinberger: Major works

 Weinberger composed over 100 works, including operas, operettas, choral works, and works for orchestra.
-Until recently, the only one which remained even on the fringe of the repertoire was opera Schwanda the Bagpiper (Švanda dudák), a worldwide success after its première in 1927.
+Until recently, the only one which remained even on the fringe of the repertoire was the opera Schwanda the Bagpiper (Švanda dudák), a worldwide success after its première in 1927.
 The opera is still performed occasionally, and the Polka and Fugue from it is often heard in a concert version.
 The artists of the Walt Disney studio considered making it into a segment for Fantasia 2000, but instead chose Shostakovich's Piano Concerto No. 2 in F major, in the form of Hans Christian Andersen's "The Steadfast Tin Soldier".
 Recent revivals of Frühlingsstürme (2019, Berlin Komische Oper and DVD/Blu-ray) and Wallenstein (2012, Wiener Konzerthaus and CD) indicate a renewed interest in his distinctive work.

 Weinberger used a varied musical language.
 His studies in Prague and Leipzig stressed formal control and contrapuntal mastery; following the example of his teachers, Křička, Novák and Reger, Weinberger's works exhibit control, but are also playful.
 This combination received both praise and criticism.